cls-python/cls-luigi_paper/README.md

                 |--- x_test.csv
                 |--- y_test.csv

-The `/test_phase` directory, the training data comprises the entirety of the data in `/train_phase` directory.
+In the `/test_phase` directory, the training data comprises the entirety of the data in `/train_phase` directory.

 ### Run history
 You can find the run history of all runs in the `automl_pipelines/run_histories/` directory.